arpan-dhatt/coscovid19respsite/content/README.md

     type the content.
 There can be new lines in this content (or even two in a row), but there cannot be three new lines in this block.
-After you finish this key/value pair, move onto the next key/value pair by inserting THREE new lines(pressing return 3 times) and then typing your next key.
+After you finish this key/value pair, move onto the next key/value pair by inserting 30 new equal signs and then typing your next key.

-    The files with these key/value pairs may be in ANY configuration of .txt FILES but there must NOT BE ANY FOLDERS or nexting of files!
+    The files with these key/value pairs may be in ANY configuration of .txt FILES but there must NOT BE ANY FOLDERS or nesting of files!

     NOTE: If you want custom HTML formatting for content inside